 As organizations free themselves from only looking for solutions on the vertical org chart, it becomes apparent how one leader, responsible for a specific sector (marketing in the MENA region), can handle two or more elements as she works collaboratively with other sector leaders.

 This perspective allows leaders and OD professionals to better understand how all moving parts of this big and complex machine work together.
 They can use this knowledge to organize these various parts into organizational sectors.
-Each sector will have a leader who will work across the business with other sector leaders to make sure that each process is as optimized and focused on outcome as possible.
+Each sector will have a leader who will work across the business with other sector leaders to make sure that each process is as optimized and focused on outcomes as possible.

 We offer training, webinars and working sessions for OD professionals.
 We customize our courses to fit the needs of an organization, depending on its level of matrix maturity and specific challenges it’s looking to address.